CHC30212 Certificate III in Aged Care

 Blended Face to Face and Online Learning

-Our face-to-face learning is delivered at several sites which are located in Melbourne (Mount Waverley, Dandenong, and Sunshine) and Adelaide (CBD).
+Our face-to-face learning is delivered at several sites which are located in Melbourne (Dandenong or Sunshine) and Adelaide (CBD).
 Classes for the Aged Care course are held at a variety of times and locations to be convenient and flexible for today’s busy schedules.
 All our students have both face-to-face and online learning available to them.
 Students can submit assessments online, which is available 24/7 and which minimises the time lapse between submissions, marking and feedback.
 We encourage our Aged Care course students to take full advantage of our e-learning for studying and submitting assignments.

 Classes are held regularly at various campuses in Melbourne and Adelaide.
 Campus timetables are updated every few weeks and are provided on the campus notice boards as well as on the JTI website.
 Online support classes are held weekly and all students are welcome to access these.